Enter your email address below and subscribe to our newsletter

 Instructions

-• Add the marinade sauce: Add the marinade sauce into the wok and stir-fry the marinated vegetables for twenty minutes.
-While the vegetables are getting cooked, roast the peanuts in a separate pan.
-Roast them on the lowest heat for five minutes while occasionally moving them around.
+• Add the marinade sauce: Add the marinade sauce to the wok and stir-fry the marinated vegetables for twenty minutes.
+While the vegetables are cooking, roast the peanuts in a separate pan on the lowest heat for five minutes, occasionally moving them around.
 When the vegetables are done cooking, add the roasted peanuts and stir to mix.
+Serve the Kung Pao cauliflower while it’s still hot.

 Keyword :Kung Pao Cauliflower